-SECTION 2.0 EXISTING CONDITIONS (AFFECTED ENVIRONMENT)/FUTURE WITHOUT PROJECT
+SECTION 2.0 EXISTING CONDITIONS (AFFECTED ENVIRONMENT)/FUTURE WITHOUT PROJECT\

 The affected environment, or existing condition, is a baseline from which all the future conditions are built.
-The future without project (FWOP) condition is the anticipated future for a given resource if no action is taken or implemented.
+The FWOP condition is the anticipated future for a given resource if no action is taken or implemented.